vignesh-jumisa/readme/README.md

   --cookie $cookie_jar \
   --data-raw "rootUrl=$url_urlEncoded%2F&Jenkins-Crumb=$only_crumb&json=%7B%22rootUrl%22%3A%20%22$url_urlEncoded%2F%22%2C%20%22Jenkins-Crumb%22%3A%20%22$only_crumb%22%7D&core%3Aapply=&Submit=Save&json=%7B%22rootUrl%22%3A%20%22$url_urlEncoded%2F%22%2C%20%22Jenkins-Crumb%22%3A%20%22$only_crumb%22%7D"
 ```
 In the URL variable, you should put the URL through which you will access Jenkins.
-If you are on an amazon instance, you can put the public DNS name (which should be something like ip-10-0-0-60.ap-south-1.compute.internal .
-If you have installed jenkins on your machine, you can put http://localhost:8080 .
+If you are on an Amazon instance, you can put the public DNS name (which should be something like ip-10-0-0-60.ap-south-1.compute.internal.
+If you have installed Jenkins on your machine, you can put http://localhost:8080 .

 Once all these steps have been completed, you should be able to login into Jenkins and be prompted with the home page:
 ![Screenshot from 2023-08-14 13-44-21](https://github.com/vignesh-jumisa/readme/assets/141608315/5ec84140-7ff5-4842-aeee-75c307a81718)